 Tower Bridge Walkways

-Upon arrival, you are within the ticket office; it has a glass exterior protruding out from the tower itself and traditional bricks walls.
+Upon arrival, you are within the ticket office; it has a glass exterior protruding out from the tower itself and traditional brick walls.

 The Walkways themselves offer great alternative views of the city and also allow you to see the people walking on the bridge below from a bird’s eye view.
 However, during the day this is all there is to offer.